Tag Archives: national parks

 COMING UP

 You can see the Rio Grande painting as well as the Inside Santa Elena Canyon painting at the Blue Genie Art Bazaar, open November 15 – December 24, 2024 (10am-10pm daily!).
-Blue Genie is packed with arts and crafts from hundred of local makers and it’s my favorite place to get gifts for the holidays.
+Blue Genie is packed with arts and crafts from hundreds of local makers and it’s my favorite place to get gifts for the holidays.
 Visit the market at 6100 Airport Blvd, Austin, TX 78752 or shop online anytime!

 Keep an eye out for the new 16oz can from (512) Brewing Company featuring my artwork!
-The can celebrates Austin with a colorful illustration of the Austin skyline and iconic graffiti-covered train bridge.
+The can celebrates Austin with a colorful illustration of the skyline and iconic graffiti-covered train bridge.

 (512) Brewing Company’s 16th Anniversary DDH Hazy IPA, available at HEB, Central Market, Wheatsville, and more!